Peter Parker (Marvel Cinematic Universe): Fictional character biography

 Peter Parker's story in the MCU takes place in the Earth-616 universe.
 (Note: The main MCU universe was established to be Earth-616 in Doctor Strange in the Multiverse of Madness (2022).)
-The fictional biography below also includes events that happened to Parker from other universes.
+The fictional biography below also includes events that happened to Peter from other universes.

 Early life

 Peter Benjamin Parker was born on August 10, 2001, in Forest Hills, Queens, and is primarily raised by his Aunt May, after the passing of his Uncle Ben.
-At a young age, Parker is saved from Ivan Vanko’s robotic drones by Iron Man, fueling his already strong admiration for him.
+At a young age, Peter is saved from Ivan Vanko's robotic drones by Iron Man, fueling his already strong admiration for him.

-While attending high school at the Midtown School of Science and Technology in 2015, Parker is bitten by a radioactive spider, giving him superhuman abilities.
+While attending high school at the Midtown School of Science and Technology in 2015, Peter is bitten by a radioactive spider, giving him superhuman abilities.
 He becomes the superhero Spider-Man by using his powers for good, and maintains a secret identity so his enemies can not attack his friends and family.
-At Midtown School, Parker is smart but is frequently bullied by Flash Thompson.
+At Midtown School, Peter is smart but is frequently bullied by Flash Thompson.
 He also befriends Ned Leeds, who has been his best friend since they were young.
 He constructs a homemade Spider-Man suit, designing it as a red and blue hoodie also equipped with his web-shooters.